ylechelle/OpenIDFA/README.md

 - *Who has access to OpenIDFA ids?* Only those that call for it within a day.
 It’s a shared identifier, but only lasts a day, very much like IDFA.
 It is not owned by anyone in particular, it is decentralized by nature.
 Is it compliant with the law?
 Certainly.
 If anything, OpenIDFA is more ephemereal than the formal IDFA and thefore further in line with the spirit of privacy protection.
 - *Is OpenIDFA compliant with the App Store terms of services?* Certainly, the OpenIDFA uses strictly public APIs.
-- *Is OpenIDFA bound to a user or the device?* OpenIDFA is bound to the device itself much like OpenIDFA (and therefore to the user using the device)
+- *Is OpenIDFA bound to a user or the device?* OpenIDFA is bound to the device itself much like IDFA (and therefore to the user using the device)
-- *Is OpenIDFA anonimized?* The identifier itself is anonymous.
+- *Is OpenIDFA anonymized?* The identifier itself is anonymous.
 But as with any identifier, we rely on developer best practice to anonymize data they collect.
 Luckily, OpenIDFA expires within a day, so it won’t be of much use after 24h!

 ####What are typical use cases for OpenIDFA?
 - *Server-side frequency capping:* use OpenIDFA to minimize exposure of a given ad by counting how many times a given identifier (or a trio, see below) has been exposed to it...